typemill/docs/03-for-theme-developers/00-quick-start.md

 licence: MIT
 ````

-You can also add settings for your themesi in the YAML-file like this:
+You can also add settings for your themes in the YAML-file like this:

 ````
 settings: